nojronatron/data-structures-and-algorithms/java/datastructures/res/stack-and-queue/stacks-and-queues-README.md

 ## API

-Methods and their short descriptions
+Methods with short descriptions.

 ### Stack

-Constructor: Only necessary to instantiate a Stack, and requires a value with a user-defined Type T.
+Constructor: Only necessary to instantiate a Stack.
+Including a value-initiating constructor is optional.

 Push: Accepts a value type T, creates a new Node of type T, adds it to top of the existing stack instance.

-Pop: Creates temporary Node and moves head pointer to previous Node, then returns temp Node value to the caller.
+Pop: Creates temporary Node and moves head pointer to previous Node, then returns temp Node *value* to the caller.

 Peek: Returns the value of the 'top' Node in the Stack, or null if the Stack is empty.